-- there may be other contractual provisions in place as part of the termination provisions which provide for a cash payment as an alternative.7 - 3.14 The valuation should initially be done on the basis that any wider market conditions which may result in an insolvency scenario within the Employer's group remain as at the date of valuation, including the possibility of a sectoral downturn.
+- there may be a limit on the trustee's total recovery (e.g. it may be capped at the deficit amount), regardless of the value of the ABC Asset(s); - there may be other contractual provisions in place as part of the termination provisions that provide for a cash payment as an alternative.7 - 3.14 The valuation should initially be done on the basis that any wider market conditions which may result in an insolvency scenario within the Employer's group remain as at the date of valuation, including the possibility of a sectoral downturn.
 There is, though, no requirement to assume that this is an insolvency in the context of a general economic downturn.
 For example, in valuing a large holding of a commodity it is not necessary to consider the possibility that the economic market (as opposed to the relevant sector) might generally have shrunk valuation should be on the basis of current commodity prices.
 Conversely, the effect on the market price of seeking to dispose of a large holding should be considered. - 3.15 The appropriate asset stresses (which the PPF applies to all assets when calculating the levy) should be applied for the purposes of valuing the ABC Asset(s) themselves.
 These are set out in paragraph 4.2 of the Transformation Appendix.
 This should be covered in the ABC Valuer's report, as advice may be needed to assess to which asset class the ABC Asset(s) should be assigned.
 The stresses should be applied after valuing the ABC Asset on the insolvency basis.
 The ABC Value certified should never be higher than the Insolvency Value of the ABC Asset(s), as stressed in this way.
-Clearly, when considering other contractual provisions which might limit the trustee's recovery to a fixed amount of cash, no stress need be added to that amount. - 3.16 In order to assist, we have looked at some common ABC Assets and suggested the appropriate asset class to which the ABC Asset should be assigned for the purposes of applying those stresses.
+Clearly, when considering other contractual provisions that might limit the trustee's recovery to a fixed amount of cash, no stress need be added to that amount. - 3.16 In order to assist, we have looked at some common ABC Assets and suggested the appropriate asset class to which the ABC Asset should be assigned for the purposes of applying those stresses.
 However, the trustee may still need advice on this subject in certain cases.

 ABC Asset Investment Risk Stress

 Real Estate Property

 Brands/Intellectual Property Other

 Intra-Company loans Non Government Bonds

-Infrastructure Other (unless another asset class is predominant - such as real estate)
+Infrastructure Other (unless another asset class is

+predominant - such as real estate)

 Government Bonds Government Bonds

 Non Government Bonds Non Government Bonds

 Inflation linked Bonds Inflation linked Bonds

 Receivables Other

 Commercial loan portfolio Non Government Bonds

 Other Other